Ireland says gap between EU and UK on Brexit 'very wide'

 Johnson’s government lost its working majority in parliament last week after expulsions and defections from his Conservatives, which means the DUP no longer holds the balance of power in parliament.
 But its votes could still prove crucial as Johnson tries to convince Brussels that he can secure parliamentary approval for any deal.

-Reporting by Amanda Ferguson; Writing by Conor Humphries; Editing by Kate Holton and Peter Graff
+Reporting by Amanda Ferguson, additional reporting by Kylie MacLellan in London; Writing by Conor Humphries; Editing by Kate Holton and Peter Graff